readthedocs/readthedocs.org/docs/user/guides/automation-rules.rst

 .. tip::

+   Examples of common usage
+     See :ref:`the list of examples <automation-rules:Examples>` for rules that are commonly used.

+   Want to test if your rule works?
-   You can test if your rule works without leaving any traces:
+     You can test if your rule works in a few minutes without disturbing your readers:
      If you are using Git tags in order to create new versions, create a Git tag that matches the rule and check if your automation action is triggered.
      After the experiment,
      you can delete the Read the Docs version and the Git tag.

 .. _Python regex format: https://docs.python.org/3/library/re.html